UPPMAX/R-matlab-julia-HPC/docs/julia/environments_packages.md

 Julia environments are defined by two TOML (Tom's Obvious Minimal Language) files, `Project.toml` and `Manifest.toml`.
 The former specifies which packages you've asked for, the latter specifies all packages loaded including their exact versions.
-Include both of these files in your version control and you get traceable, reproducible environments with minimal effort!
+Include both of these files (`Project.toml` all the time, `Manifest.toml` at points for which you want exact reproducibility) in your version control and you get traceable, reproducible environments with minimal effort!